 - 3.2.3.
-Departures from any other International Standard or other anti-doping rule or policy set forth in the Code or EHF Anti-Doping Regulations which did not cause an Adverse Analytical Finding or other anti-doping rule violation shall not invalidate such evidence or results.
-If the Player or other Person establishes that a departure from another International Standard or other anti-doping rule or policy which could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding or other anti-doping rule violation, then EHF has the burden of establishing that such departure did not cause the Adverse Analytical Finding or the factual basis for the anti-doping rule violation. - 3.2.4.
-The facts established by a decision of a court or professional disciplinary tribunal of competent jurisdiction which is not the subject of a pending appeal shall be irrefutable evidence against the Player or other Person to whom the decision pertained of those facts unless the Player or other Person establishes that the decision violated principles of natural justice. - 3.2.5.
+Departures from any other International Standard or other anti-doping rule or policy set forth in the Code or these Regulations shall not invalidate analytical results or other evidence of an anti-doping rule violation, and shall not constitute a defense to an anti-doping rule violation; provided, however, if the Player or other Person establishes that a departure from one of the specific International Standard provisions listed below could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding or whereabouts failure, then the EHF shall have the burden to establish that such departure did not cause the Adverse Analytical Finding or the whereabouts failure: - a. a departure from the International Standard for Testing and Investigations related to Sample collection or Sample handling which could reasonably have caused an antidoping rule violation based on an Adverse Analytical Finding, in which case EHF shall have the burden to establish that such departure did not cause the Adverse Analytical Finding; - b. a departure from the International Standard for Results Management or International Standard for Testing and Investigations related to an Adverse Passport Finding which could reasonably have caused an anti-doping rule violation, in which case EHF shall have the burden to establish that such departure did not cause the anti-doping rule violation; - c. a departure from the International Standard for Results Management related to the requirement to provide notice to the Player of the B Sample opening which could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding, in which case EHF shall have the burden to establish that such departure did not cause the Adverse Analytical Finding; - d. a departure from the International Standard for Results Management related to Player notification which could reasonably have caused an anti-doping rule violation based on a whereabouts failure, in which case EHF shall have the burden to establish that such departure did not cause the whereabouts failure. - 3.2.4.
+The facts established by a decision of a court or professional disciplinary tribunal of competent jurisdiction which is not the subject of a pending appeal shall be irrefutable evidence against the Player or other Person to whom the decision pertained of those facts unless the Player or other Person establishes that the decision violated principles of natural justice.

+3.2.5.
 The hearing panel in a hearing on an anti-doping rule violation may draw an inference adverse to the Player or other Person who is asserted to have committed an anti-doping rule violation based on the Player's or other Person's refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing (either in person or telephonically as directed by the hearing panel) and to answer questions from the hearing panel or from the EHF.